Gaius-Augustus/PeptImprove/README.md

 Citing PeptImprove
 ==============

 Lorenz LJ, “A pipeline for prokaryotic genome annotation with peptide data from MS/MS experiments”.
-Bachelor thesis.
+Bachelor thesis at University of Greifswald (2019).

 License
 =======